Skip to main content

 Back to top

-Voluntary Sale
+Voluntary sale

 You may find that the best option for you is to sell your property.
 Selling your property will enable you to use the proceeds from the sale to clear your outstanding arrears (if any) and repay, or significantly reduce, your mortgage balance.
 This may involve you selling your property at a loss if the property is in negative equity.